 - K-2nd-grade students who arrive before 7:50 will sit quietly in the cafeteria and wait for their classroom teachers.

 - 3rd-5th grade students who arrive before 7:50 will wait for their classroom teachers in the gym.
-All students will sit six feet apart from each other.

 - Face Masks: Please help your child to practice wearing his/her mask for a long period of time.
 While in school, students must wear masks at all times except at lunch and during recess.
 Facemasks should not have any logo or advertisement, and should only have school appropriate designs.